idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 !syntax complete subsystems=False actions=False objects=False

 The MooseApp is the top-level object used to hold all of the other objects in a simulation.
 In a normal simulation a single MooseApp object is created and "run()".
-This object uses it's Factory objects to build user defined objects which are stored in a series of Warehouse objects and executed.
+This object uses its Factory objects to build user defined objects which are stored in a series of Warehouse objects and executed.
 The Finite Element data is stored in the Systems and Assembly object while the domain information (the Mesh) is stored in the Mesh object.
 A series of threaded loops are used to run parallel calculations on the objects created and stored within the warehouses.

-MOOSE's pluggable systems are documented on the mooseframework.org wiki.
-Each of these systems has set of defined polymorphic interfaces and are designed to accomplish a specific task within the simulation.
+MOOSE's pluggable systems are documented on https://mooseframework.inl.gov.
+Each of these systems has a set of defined polymorphic interfaces and are designed to accomplish a specific task within the simulation.
 The design of these systems is fluid and is managed through agile methods and ticket request system on the Github.org website.
 !! system-structure-finish